zazuko/gis-training/6_visualizations/readme.md

 * Repeat all steps for `wind` data.

-## Problem 2: Report precise values for meteorological stations
+## Problem 2: Report precise values for selected locations

 Thus far, we aggregated data into buckets.
 That's handy when trying to distinguish zones with higher, and lower values.
 However, sometimes you will be interested in knowing a precise value at certain location.
-Let's now add the humidex and windspeed values for meteorological stations.
+Let's now add the humidex and windspeed values for selected locations.

 **Steps**
 * Read list of locations from the file.
-Store the results in `stations` dataframe.
+Store the results in `locations` dataframe.
-* Remove any `stations` outside of the `clip_box`
+* Remove any `locations` outside of the `clip_box`
-* For each station, find humidex and wind speed values.
-Store the values in `stations` dataframe.
+* For each location, find humidex and wind speed values.
+Store the values in `locations` dataframe.
-* Add stations to the map from Problem 1.
+* Add location to the map from Problem 1.
 * Use `HoverTool` to the precise humidex and windspeed at the location.